kugaevsky/mousetrap-rails/README.md

 $ rails generate mousetrap:install
 ```

-It will create sample `keybindings.js.coffee` file in `app/assets/javascripts` and insert mousetrap-rails files to manifests of assert pipeline
+It will create a sample `keybindings.js.coffee` file in `app/assets/javascripts` and insert mousetrap-rails files to manifests of asset pipeline

 ```coffeescript
 //= require mousetrap     # ---> application.js